editorconfig/specification/index.rst

 - Section Name: the string between the beginning ``[`` and the ending ``]``.
 - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.

+> The EditorConfig fileformat formerly allowed the use of `;` and `#` to parse the rest of a line as comment.
+This led to confusion how to handle values containing those characters when implementing a parser.
+We removed the support of inline comments entirely to make the standard easy to implement and understand.
+Older EditorConfig parsers may still allow inline comments.

 Glob Expressions
 ================